 During the SDC demo, the foldable device appeared to fold up into a brick shape with a cover display that could act as a phone.
 Samsung said three apps would be able to run at the same time on the display thanks to a "multi-active window" feature.

 - OLED display likely

 - Folding display

 Samsung is the OLED king, so it would come as no surprise to most if its foldable smartphone features an OLED display.
 What the specifications of this display might be are anybody's guess for now, though.

-The company showed off a roll-out OLED display in May 2016 at an event called SID in San Francisco that was was just 0.3mm thick and featured 10R rolling radius, with the ability to roll up like a scroll, but the prototype device revealed at SDC 2018 was confirmed to be coming with an Infinity Flex flexible display.
+The company showed off a roll-out OLED display in May 2016 at an event called SID in San Francisco that was was just 0.3mm thick and featured 10R rolling radius, with the ability to roll up like a scroll, but the prototype device revealed at SDC 2018 was confirmed to be coming with an Infinity Flex flexible display, perhaps supporting the name Galaxy Flex.
 As mentioned above, the demo presented the device folding, rather than rolling.

 At the beginning of 2018, Samsung mentioned foldable OLED displays several times in an earnings call, claiming these would drive growth along with Bixby so it's not a huge surprise to see a foldable display over the rolling option.
 Samsung also left hints on its Twitter and Facebook profiles in the run up to SDC 2018, changing the profile pictures on both accounts to show an image of its logo being folded - not along a hinge but actually folded back, further confirming the phone's screen will be flexible.

 Additionally, LetsGoDigital claimed Samsung filed trademarks in the US around the name "Infinity", such as "Infinity-Flex".
 We now know this is the confirmed name for the display of the foldable device, tying in with the Infinity Display marketing term for the Galaxy S series and Galaxy Note series screens.